jerryhgladinet/newdocs/admin/new_admin/settings.rst

 * Specify the number of file changes within a time window that triggers the system to disable a device.
-* Define **allowed processes** that are permitted to modify files without triggering protection, and **blocked processes** that are known ransomware threats【156897380247261†screenshot】.
+* Define **allowed processes** that are permitted to modify files without triggering protection, and **blocked processes** that are known ransomware threats.
 * Ignore certain file patterns or file name extensions (e.g. `~$` temporary files or `.ldb` locking files) to avoid false positives.
 * Disable uploading files containing specific strings in their names (e.g. `.encr`).
 * Schedule background sync for specific file extensions so these files are uploaded only periodically.

-Events captured by ransomware protection can be viewed under the **Ransomware Protection Events** page【156897380247261†screenshot】.
+Events captured by ransomware protection can be viewed under the **Ransomware Protection Events** page.

 File Locking
 ------------